Escape from textured adsorbing surfaces: Introduction

+Alongside exact results, we also present an insightful approximation.
 In Sec. \ref{two_state_diffsion} we introduce a two-state switching diffusion approximation for the diffusive escape from sticky nanocavities.
-This approximation is appropriate for deep and narrow cavities, where diffusion is effectively one dimensional.
-The adsorption to the surface is then effectively accounted by the introduction of an immobile state for which the diffusion coefficient vanishes.
+This approximation is appropriate for deep and narrow cavities, where diffusion is effectively one-dimensional.
+The adsorption to the surface is then effectively accounted for by the introduction of an immobile state for which the diffusion coefficient vanishes.
 We illustrate that this approximation is very accurate, and works well even for cavities of intermediate depth.
 We utilize this approximation yet again in Sec. \ref{sec:grooves_decay}, where we calculate the asymptotic decay rate of the escape time PDF.
 Indeed, the approximation is expected to work in the limit of very deep cavities regardless of the lateral geometry.
 Thus, a central benefit of the two-state switching diffusion approximation is that it captures the essential physics of the problem at hand and simplifies the analysis without losing much in accuracy.

-The three problems solved here abide similar laws and show similar characteristic behaviour.
+The three problems solved here abide similar laws and show similar characteristic behavior.
 In Sec. \ref{sec:discussion} we discuss a general form of the equation for the mean escape time and for its inverse, which is the effective desorption rate from the textured surface.
 This suggests that the results presented here are universal in nature and can be applied, even if approximately, when considering more complicated scenarios.